tcunningham203/UCONN-challenge-02/README.md

 Commit 06- "Responsive UI"
 Added the contact me section.
 Added links to the work section.
 Added smooth scroll.
 Made the website friendly for mobile.

+Commit 07- "Links"
+Added finalized readme, link to website, and screenshots of the project.